Community engagement initiatives for Ontario Seniors

 Social connectedness is vital to seniors’ health and well-being.
 Those with close connections and relationships tend to cope better with health conditions and experience fewer mental health issues than those without.

-Click here to can find details on social activities and community engagement opportunities.
+Click here to can find details on social activities and community engagement initiatives.